compyy/PyIOS/README.md

 PyIOS
 =====
-Simple SSH script to login to multiple Cisco Hosts and apply multiple commands.
+A Python script to do ssh to multiple Cisco Hosts and perform multiple operations with multiprocessing capablities, means you can do multiple tasks on multiple routers at same time.

-This Script requires to run Linux with SSH client installed.
+This Script must be run on Linux with SSH client installed.

 It is using Python 3.4.1 code with Pexpect 4.0 library.

 I have created this script for personal use and took the idea from different sources so you are free to use it, in case of any issue, report it.